mdrillin/komodo/documentation/cli/more-examples.md

 ### More cli examples and test files

-On this page we will provide a few more example script files, DDL files and VDB files that you can try.
+This document provides a few more example script files, VDB files, Data source files, and DDL files that you can try.
 They go a bit further in complexity than the previous simple examples.
 We will continue to add more examples to this page as they are developed.

-You can use __tab completion__ to see the available commands options, or use __help commandName__ to see command details.
+Note that in __VDB Builder__, you can use __tab completion__ to see the available commands options, or use __help commandName__ to see command details.

 ### Requirements